 Strategy first, technology second

 Technology is not a silver bullet.
-When preparing for any technology implementation, if you’re anything like me your first step is to head straight to Google or G2 Crowd, compare feature sets and pricing, and maybe kick the tires with a free trial to see if it’s a good fit.
+When preparing for any technology implementation, your first step is probably to head straight to Google or G2, compare feature sets and pricing, and maybe kick the tires with a free trial to see if it’s a good fit.
 In fact, today’s B2B buyers spend more time researching before buying products, and most of that time is spent on independent research.
 Only 17% of the time spent researching B2B products is dedicated to talking to sales reps.
 At the same time, 77% of buyers believe that purchasing has become much more complex.

 But here’s the thing: a tool is not a strategy.
 Sure, you can compare different software packages by their features, but that’s like marrying someone based on their dating profile.
 The real value marketing software offers is in the strategy and approach it enables — and how it impacts customer experience (the desired end result).

-The anatomy of a marketing tech stack [with recommended tools]
+The anatomy of a martech stack [with recommended tools]

-In an ideal world, we’d be able to give you a one-size-fits-all marketing stack that could work for any business.
-But the reality is the type of business you have will impact which technologies you might find important, and how they should be organized.
-For example, a business that sells their products or services to consumers (B2C) or to businesses (B2B) and use different channels and techniques to acquire customers, and will have varying technology needs as a result.
+In an ideal world, we’d be able to give you a one-size-fits-all martech stack that could work for any business.
+But the reality is that your business is unique, and how you operate will impact which technologies you might find important, and how they should be organized.
+For example, a business that sells their products or services to consumers (B2C) or to businesses (B2B) will use different channels and techniques to acquire customers, and will have varying marketing technology needs as a result.